Unexplained weight loss in your horse is a cause for concern for any horse owner but is often straightforward to diagnose and address.

 • Frequent transportation: Transport is often stressful for horses.
 Performance horses that travel frequently during show season may develop chronic stress as a result.

-• Social grouping: Horses are very social creatures and can experience stress when companions join or leave their herd.
+• Social or herd dynamics: Horses are very social creatures and can experience stress when companions join or leave their herd.
 Turn out with aggressive horses can also lead to stress.

 • Housing conditions: Horses that are housed in crowded or noisy environments have higher stress levels, especially if their sleep is disrupted.
 Horses should ideally be stabled so that they can see other horses and in barns with adequate temperature control, ventilation and appropriate lighting.